illinois-cs415/illinois-cs415.github.io/_assignments/4crmp.md

 + One page or less
 + List all group members by name and netid
 + One paragraph that gives an overview of the project (e.g. "We will implement a VR game in which the player searches for their phone which has fallen next to their car seat while driving.").
++ **For a Godot proposal you must include your own rubric.
+Make a list of 5 features the game will have with each feature worth 18 points in grading**

 **You DO NOT need to wait until you proposal is graded before starting the project!**